Theo Tw’Awki

-Created during COVID lockdown, Theo Tw’awki (an acronym for the doomsday prepper slogan “the end of the world as we know it”) is a philosophical reflection on the nature of life, death, consciousness, and hope — as told from the point of view of a cheerful talking cartoon virus guiding us as we drift through a dark microbiological underworld.
+Created during COVID lockdown, Theo Tw’awki (an acronym for the doomsday prepper slogan “the end of the world as we know it”) is a philosophical reflection on the nature of life, death, consciousness, and hope — as told from the point of view of a cheerful talking cartoon virus guiding the viewer on a drift through a phantasmic microbiological underworld.

 “Hollow-eyed Theo hovers inside a dank cavern, a bronchial stage for this one-virus play, eventually surrounded by other pretty, faceless, fanciful looking characters, a combination of the amorphous and crystalline, intersecting in peaceful harmony.
 Smarmy little Theo can’t help but glow when reflecting that his compatriots are not like sentient beings participating in the higher up food chain, instead residing in a blissful state of unawareness, lacking any and all motivation other than simply to exist.
 Theo basks in this conception of utopia that exists only for the barely visible and universally ignored like itself, an idealized life we mere humans seem to crave.